yewstack/yew/website/docs/concepts/html/elements.md

 ## DOM nodes

-There may be many reasons why you might want to create or manage DOM nodes manually in Yew, such as when integrating with JS libraries that can cause conflicts with managed components.
+There are many reasons why you might want to create or manage DOM nodes manually in Yew, such as when integrating with JS libraries that can cause conflicts with managed components.

 Using `web-sys`, you can create DOM elements and convert them into a `Node` - which can then be